lisamr/Forest_div_dis_mechanisms/README.md

 - plot_level_data.csv = plot-level attributes
 - tree_level_data_HS.csv = tree-level attributes of highly/commonly symptomatic species only
 - tree_level_data_all.csv = tree-level attributes of all species
-Columns use accronyms or names as described in the manuscript.
 - PA_matrix.csv = Presence/absence matrix of species
 - sporangia_estimates.csv = mean, sd of sporulation estimates; derived from Rosenthal et al. (in press, Plant Disease)
 - dmat.RDS = matrix of pairwise distances between plots, used for spatial disease risk models (see Appendix S1)

-Column names use the same terminology as described in the manuscript.
+Columns use accronyms or names as described in the manuscript.

 ## Scripts
 Scripts used to run the models are located in the "scripts_models" folder and for figures/tables, in the "scripts_fig_tables".
 Stan models are located in the "Stan_models" folder.